thecartercenter/nemo-docs/content/reports/reports.rst

 ELMO stores and aggregates incoming data so that field and headquarters staff can quickly chart, graph, and analyze information while writing reports.
 These reports allow for preliminary conclusions to be made in a timely manner.
-However, other tools may be more useful for more detailed analysis.
-For this, data can be exported from ELMO for further review in other analytical software.
+Data can also be exported from ELMO for further review in other analytical software.

 Internal Report Building